Indiana State Income Tax - Tax Year 2012

 4.2 - Indiana Personal Exemptions

-- Indiana's personal income tax exemptions include a personal exemption of $1,000.00.
-You can deduct one single exemption from your gross income if you are responsible for supporting yourself financially.
+Indiana has no personal exemption.
+The Federal Income Tax, however, does allow a personal exemption to be deducted from your gross income if you are responsible for supporting yourself financially.

 4.3 - Indiana Dependent Deduction